-According to a detailed report from the U.S. Chamber of Commerce's Technology Engagement Center, a data center being built in a community typically results in 1,688 new jobs for people involved in the construction process, generating $77.7 million in total earnings for those workers.
-Every year a data center is usually 18-24 months.
+According to data center statistics from the U.S. Chamber of Commerce's Technology Engagement Center, a facility being built in a community typically results in 1,688 new jobs for people involved in the construction process, generating $77.7 million in total earnings for those workers.
+The construction phase for a data center is usually 18-24 months.
 That means the creation of a data center brings an immediate and prolonged boost to employment opportunities.

 Kayla Matthews writes about data centers and big data for several industry publications, including The Data Center Journal, Data Center Frontier and insideBIGDATA.
 To read more posts from Kayla, you can follower her personal tech blog at ProductivityBytes.com.